Business Program FAQs

 2. What are the technical requirements for my home computer to accommodate obtaining an graduate business degree online at JBU?

-To learn more about the technical requirements for the online graduate business degrees, click here.
+To learn more about the technical requirements for the online graduate business degrees, visit the Technical Requirements for Prospective Online Students page.

 Each of the courses in the online business degree programs is scheduled to last eight weeks.
 The only exceptions are courses offered to fulfill the residency requirement.
 Residency courses vary in length based upon which is selected.